Ministry Apprenticeships

 Jesus said to his disciples:

-In New Zealand, we have a great need for workers for the harvest, as we seek to see existing churches grow and new churches planted.
+In New Zealand there is great need for workers for the harvest, as we seek to see existing churches grow and new churches planted.
 From the work Multiply has done so far across the country, we have sensed a desire to plant but a shortage of trained workers.

 The Shape of the Apprenticeship

-The trainer-trainee relationship can never be replaced with a classroom environment.
-Over the two years, each apprentice will be mentored through a broad range of ministry contexts and exposed to the highs and lows of ministry life as they walk alongside their trainer.
+The trainer – trainee relationship can never be replaced with a classroom environment.
+Over the term of the apprenticeship, each apprentice will be mentored through a broad range of ministry contexts and exposed to the highs and lows of ministry life as they walk alongside their trainer.

 Each church will structure their apprenticeship to match their capacity and opportunities, but there are basic elements that would be consistent across the fellowship – developing every apprentice in their convictions, character and ministry competencies.

-Outside local training, the trainer would commit to bringing their trainees to intensives that gather apprentices and their trainers for input.
-In 2018, we propose:
+Outside local training, the trainer would commit to bringing their trainees to intensives that gather apprentices and their trainers for input, specifically:

 • Quarterly day-long intensives for apprentices and their trainers in different cities around New Zealand